tejanshrana/typescript-serverless-starter/README.md

 - Node based backend services
 - TS as the language
 - Serverless v3
-- Pino
+- Pino - WIP
 - ESLint
-- Husky
+- Husky  - WIP
 - Jest
 - AWS SDK V3
-- Example of Event Bridge, API GW, SQS - with loggers and tests
+- Example of Event Bridge, API GW, SQS - with loggers and tests  - WIP
-- Example of DynamoDB as it is a common use case
+- Example of DynamoDB as it is a common use case  - WIP
-- Build and Deploy with Codepipeline/Github actions
+- Build and Deploy with Codepipeline/Github actions  - WIP